fenleon/chats/README.md

 # Chats

-*WhatsApp, Instagram, and your other chats — on your Light Phone III.*
+*WhatsApp, Instagram, and your other chats on your Light Phone III.*

-Chats brings **WhatsApp to your Light Phone III** — along with **Instagram DMs** and other networks — through your Beeper account.
+Chats brings **WhatsApp to your Light Phone III**, along with **Instagram DMs** and other networks, through your Beeper account.
 Log in once and your existing conversations arrive on the phone in a quiet, text-first interface inspired by the philosophy of Light OS.
-No browser workarounds, no extra device, no accounts to juggle: just your chats.

-Under the hood it runs on **Matrix**, the open, encrypted messaging standard behind Beeper's bridges, so every conversation is end-to-end encrypted — but you don't need to know anything about Matrix to use Chats.
+Under the hood it runs on **Matrix**, the open, encrypted messaging standard behind Beeper's bridges, so every conversation is end-to-end encrypted.
 If you'd rather not use Beeper, Chats speaks plain Matrix and works with any Matrix homeserver.

 Chats is a **real LightOS tool**: a thin interface built on the Light SDK design system, launched from the LightOS toolbox, with a companion app hosting the persistent encrypted connection, storage, and notifications — the same tool + companion architecture Light's own messaging tool uses, so messages keep arriving and notifying even after the tool closes.